Staff

 “Strong families are the foundation for resilient communities and a more equitable future.”

-In Rachel’s role as Parent Possible’s Data & Evaluation Director, she is responsible for managing program data collected throughout the state.
-She supports program sites by providing technical assistance, database management and quality assurance.
-After ensuring the data are accurate, clean, and complete, she prepares reports examining the fidelity and effectiveness of Parent Possible’s home visiting programs.
+In Rachel’s role as Parent Possible’s Director of Reporting & Evaluation, she is responsible for managing program data collected throughout the state and oversees the evaluation of Parent Possible’s home visiting programs.
+She leads the data team in supporting program sites by providing technical assistance and quality assurance; ensuring program data are accurate, clean, and complete; and preparing reports for internal and external stakeholders.
 Rachel’s past experience is a blending of numbers and nonprofits.
-She built and managed a database for tracking nonprofit organizations as a graduate assistant with the Indiana Nonprofits Project and conducted feasibility studies for community-based organizations while a Senior Summer Fellow at the Public Health Institute of Metropolitan Chicago.
+She built and managed a database for tracking nonprofit organizations as a graduate assistant with the Indiana Nonprofits Project and began a feasibility study for community-based organizations while a Senior Summer Fellow at the Public Health Institute of Metropolitan Chicago.
 Rachel has a B.A. in Sociology & Political Science from the University of Wisconsin – Madison, and holds a Masters of Public Affairs, with concentrations in Nonprofit Management and Information Systems from Indiana University.

 rachel@parentpossible.org